noahehall/theBookOfNoah/databases/mysql_new.md

     - may precede `hash()` or `key()`
     - for extremely large tables of data, the linear hash has higher performance results in processing data
       - however it does not evely spread ata among partitions
+  - `delete`
+    - compact a table that has had many rows deleting by using the `optimize table` statement or the `myisamchk` utility
+  - reading values
+    - use `explain` to help analyze slow queries

 # UTILITIES
+## myisamchk
 ## mysqld_multi
   - used to start multiple sessions of mysqld_safe, and thereby multiple mysqld instances
     - for handling rewquests on different ports